rust-lang/rust-project-goals/src/admin/team.md

 * When preparing a new goal slate:
     * Advertising the goal program to teams and soliciting participation
     * Reviewing incoming goal proposals for quality and accuracy
-    * Seeking feedback on behalf of oursiders' goals
+    * Seeking feedback on behalf of outsiders' goals
-    * Authoring the RFC and hounding team leads to check their boxers
+    * Authoring the RFC and hounding team leads to check their boxes
-    * Deciding which goals to propose as flaghship goals.
+    * Deciding which goals to propose as flagship goals.
 * During the year:
     * Authoring round-up blog posts highlighting progress
     * Updating and maintaining the web-site
-    * Checking in with the maintainers of goals that are not reporting progress to see if they need help
+    * Checking in with the owners of goals that are not reporting progress to see if they need help

 ## Role of the lead